barryhuriwaka/soc-investigation-suspicious-logins/README.md

 ## 🧭 Executive Summary

-A Brisbane‑based employee’s Microsoft 365 account showed multiple failed login attempts from a foreign IP address (Singapore), followed by a successful authentication while the user was asleep.
+Azure AD Identity Protection detected multiple failed login attempts from Singapore, followed by a successful authentication while the user was asleep.
-The pattern strongly indicates credential compromise via password spraying or credential stuffing.
+This behaviour strongly indicates credential compromise via password spraying or credential stuffing.

 Immediate containment actions were taken to secure the account, revoke sessions, and enforce MFA.

-This case demonstrates:

-- Identity‑based threat detection
-- KQL log analysis
-- MITRE ATT&CK mapping
-- Analyst reasoning
-- Containment workflow

 ---